-4. Mark and protect all computer products containing "For Official Use Only" material in accordance with DoD 5200.1-R.
+4. Mark and protect all computer products containing "For Official Use Only" material in accordance with the requirements of DoD 5200.1-R.

-5. Ensure safeguards for protected information stored at secondary sites are appropriate.
+5. Ensure that safeguards for protected information stored at secondary sites are appropriate.

 6. If there is a computer failure, restore all protected information being processed at the time of the failure using proper recovery procedures to ensure data integrity.